uym2/wLogDate/README.md

 ```

 Inside this folder you will find an input tree (`input.nwk`) and the input sampling times (`input.txt`).
 In this example, we give LogDate all the sampling times for all leaves (i.e. complete sampling times).

+### Sampling time / calibration time file

+* The sampling time file (`input.txt`) is a tab-delimited file, with one time per line
-The file `input.txt` has two columns, which are the species names and the corresponding sampling times.
+* It must have two columns: the species names and the corresponding sampling times.

  For example, lines

 ```